gega0397/lecture9-DB_relationships/README.md

 To do:  methods to modify rows
+        select fetchall with custom operators
+        random data generator